hortonworks/data-tutorials/tutorials/cda/realtime-event-processing-in-nifi-sam-schema-registry-and-superset/tutorial.md

 ### Overview of Trucking IoT Ref App

-The Trucking IoT Reference Application is built using Hortonworks DataFlow Platform.
+The Trucking IoT Reference Application is built using Cloudera DataFlow Platform.

 The Trucking IoT data comes from a truck events simulator that is ingested by Apache NiFi, NiFi sends the data to Kafka topics which are then ingested by Stream Analytics Manager (SAM) to be stored into Druid.
 Superset is used to create a visual representation of the Druid data sources.
 A more in depth explanation of the pipeline will be explained as you explore the NiFi Dataflow application, Schema Registry, SAM, Druid and Superset.